kl-fil/kl-fil.github.io/_projects/3_project.md

 category: work
 ---

-During my PhD studies I had many opportunities to introduce turtle-associated microbes to diverse scientific minds.
-Here you can find the posters, slides and photos connected to some of the events.
+During my PhD studies, I had many opportunities to introduce turtle-associated microbes to diverse scientific minds.
+Here you can find the posters, slides, and photos connected to some of the events.

 <h3>18th International Symposium on Microbial Ecology (ISME18)</h3>
 August 2022 - this symposium was held in Lausanne, Switzerland with more than 2000 attendees.